-If students do not pay their student account in full on registration day, they will be required to select one of the payment plans and will be charged an additional fee of \$100.
+If students do not pay their student account in full on registration day, they will be required to establish a payment plan and will be charged an additional fee of \$100.

 Late Payment Fee

 A late payment fee of \$100 will be charged when a student fails to make a required payment.